BobMcDear/efficientnet-pytorch/README.md

 # EfficientNet in PyTorch

 This is an implementation of EfficientNet in PyTorch.
-You can find the accompanying blog for the code <a href source=https://py.plainenglish.io/implementing-efficientnet-in-pytorch-part-1-an-overview-1830935e0c8b> here </a> and a Colab version of the code [here](https://py.plainenglish.io/implementing-efficientnet-in-pytorch-part-1-an-overview-1830935e0c8b).
+You can find the accompanying blog for the code [here](https://python.plainenglish.io/implementing-efficientnet-in-pytorch-part-1-an-overview-1830935e0c8b) </a> and a Colab version of the code [here](https://colab.research.google.com/drive/1zW4yQoNZyg9twfbcs_orwtmQ36u97ETl?usp=sharing).